hatchways/team-winter/README.md

 'postgresql://username:password@localhost/db_name'

-Next, create database 'db_name' in your localhost
+Next, create database 'db_name' in your localhost.
 You can do so in the following commands:
 ```
 $ psql   # or
 $ sudo -u postgres psql -p 5432 -h 127.0.0.1